Ali M'Madi

-Ali M'Madi (born 21 April 1990) is a professional footballer who plays for Championnat National 2 club SAS Épinal.
+Ali M'Madi (born 21 April 1990) is a professional footballer who plays for Championnat National 2 club Colmar.
 He plays as either a forward or a winger.
-Born in France, he plays for the Comoros national team.
+Born in France, he represents Comoros internationally.

 Club career

 M'Madi was born in Marseille.
 He had stints in the youth academies of both Cannes and Lens before joining Evian in 2009.

 International career

 Although born in France, he plays for the Comoros at senior international level and made his international debut on 9 October 2010 in a 2012 Africa Cup of Nations qualification against Mozambique.